Gemstone: Heat

 Heat can either improve or spoil gemstone color or clarity.
 The heating process has been well known to gem miners and cutters for centuries, and in many stone types heating is a common practice.
 Most citrine is made by heating amethyst, and partial heating with a strong gradient results in "ametrine" – a stone partly amethyst and partly citrine.
 Aquamarine is often heated to remove yellow tones, or to change green colors into the more desirable blue, or enhance its existing blue color to a deeper blue.

 Nearly all tanzanite is heated at low temperatures to remove brown undertones and give a more desirable blue / purple color.
 A considerable portion of all sapphire and ruby is treated with a variety of heat treatments to improve both color and clarity.

 When jewelry containing diamonds is heated for repairs, the diamond should be protected with boric acid; otherwise, the diamond, which is pure carbon, could be burned on the surface or even burned completely up.
 When jewelry containing sapphires or rubies is heated, those stones should not be coated with boric acid (which can etch the surface) or any other substance.
 They do not have to be protected from burning, like a diamond (although the stones do need to be protected from heat stress fracture by immersing the part of the jewelry with stones in the water when metal parts are heated).

 Radiation

-The irradiation process is widely practiced in jewelry industry and enabled the creation of gemstone colors that do not exist or are extremely rare in nature.
+The irradiation process is widely used in the jewelry industry and enables the creation of gemstone colors that do not exist or are extremely rare in nature.
 However, particularly when done in a nuclear reactor, the processes can make gemstones radioactive.
 Health risks related to the residual radioactivity of the treated gemstones have led to government regulations in many countries.

 Virtually all blue topaz, both the lighter and the darker blue shades such as "London" blue, has been irradiated to change the color from white to blue.
 Most green quartz (Oro Verde) are also irradiated to achieve the yellow-green color.
 Diamonds are mainly irradiated to become blue-green or green, although other colors are possible.
 When light-to-medium-yellow diamonds are treated with gamma rays they may become green; with a high-energy electron beam, blue.